scverse/ecosystem-packages/README.md

 ## Categories, tags and language

-Keywords are a controlled vocabulary rather than free text, so that the same concept is not spelled three different ways across the registry.
+Keywords come from a controlled vocabulary, defined in [`schema.json`](scripts/src/ecosystem_scripts/schema.json) and validated in CI.
-The vocabulary is defined in [`schema.json`](scripts/src/ecosystem_scripts/schema.json) and validated in CI, and it deliberately overlaps with the one used by the [tutorial registry](https://github.com/scverse/scverse-tutorials/blob/main/tutorial-registry/schema.json).
+It overlaps with the vocabulary used by the [tutorial registry](https://github.com/scverse/scverse-tutorials/blob/main/tutorial-registry/schema.json).

 `primary_category` is the single category your package is listed under on [scverse.org/packages](https://scverse.org/packages/#ecosystem).
 Pick the one a user looking for your package would browse first.